Complete coaching for women who want to sort through the struggle.

 It’s the worst to feel like you almost really want the life you have — but you’re not sure how to bridge the gap between almost and actuality.

-Or worse, maybe you’re not even sure what that life even looks like (or what you want to be when you grow up).
+Or worse, maybe you’re not even sure what that life even looks or feels like (or what you want to be when you grow up).

 Either way, there’s something you can’t quite put your finger on.